bpaskin/WAS-Tekton/README.md

 ### Tekton Pipeline for deploy WebSphere Application Server Apps ###

+Update 2022-04-12 - Added Blue/Green Deployment.
+There is always 1 `Route`, 1 `Service`, but the `Service` will be patched to the correct `Deployment` and `Pods`.
+There will be a maximum of 2 `Deployments`, which the `Service` will point to the new `Deployment`.
+The old `Deployment` will continue to be active so the Service just needs the `Pod Selector` updated to rollback.

 This is a sample pipeline that can be used for deploying an application to a tWAS container and deploying it to OCP.
 The pipeline will do the following:

 1. Update the name of the project to lowercase and remove spaces.